skywalker007-cpu/533-QuizzingPackage/README.md

 #### Included Variables

-- `questions`: A dictionary of `Question` objects that each key-value pair represent the question ID and the question.
+- `questions`: A nested dictionary of `Question` objects that each key-value pair represent the question ID and the question object.
 - `responses`: A dictionary of `Response` objects that each key-value pair represent the student ID and their response to the quiz.
 - `API_KEY` (str): The API key used to access the OpenAI API for marking the responses.